Indian astronomy: Indian astronomy and Europe

+Schools and organisations of astronomy

 Jantar Mantar

 Jantar (means yantra, machine); mantar (means calculate).
 Jai Singh II in the 18th century took great interest in science and astronomy.
 He made various Jantar Mantars in Jaipur, Delhi, Ujjain, Varanasi and Mathura.
 The Jaipur instance has 19 different astronomical calculators.
 These comprise live and forward-calculating astronomical clocks (calculators) for days, eclipses, visibility of key constellations which are not year-round northern polar ones thus principally but not exclusively those of the zodiac.
 Astronomers abroad were invited and admired complexity of certain devices.

 As brass time-calculators are imperfect, and to help in their precise re-setting so as to match true locally experienced time, there remains equally his Samrat Yantra, the largest sundial in the world.
 It divides each daylit hour as to solar 15-minute, 1-minute and 6-second subunits.
+Other notable include: